gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 Sequences of words in a verse may be separated by sentence breaks, which occur only and always upon a period, an exclamation mark, or a question mark.
 A phrase is a sequences of 2 or more sequential words within a sentence.

 A quiz’s material also contains a thesaurus with an entry for at minimums each word deduplicated across the whole of the verse content.
 A thesaurus may also contain entries for phrases.
-Most entries contain _meanings_, but some entries, such as most proper names, may not include any meanings.
-Meanings consist of a description, word type, and list of synonyms (which can be words or phrases), with each synonym given a verity level between 1 and 3, with 3 being the highest or strongest verity.
+Most entries contain meanings, but some entries, such as most proper names, may not include any meanings.
+Meanings consist of a description, word type (such as verb, adjective, etc.), and list of synonyms (which can be words or phrases), with each synonym given a verity level between 1 and 3, with 3 being the highest or strongest verity.
 For example, the word “open” has multiple meanings, 1 of which is as a verb meaning to “begin” and another as an adjective meaning to be “honest, objective”.
 A synonym of the verb’s meaning with a verity of 3 is “commence”, and a synonym with of the adjective’s meaning with a verity of 1 is “unbiased”.

 ## 2. Quizzes

-A quiz is a single match between a set of teams, **typically though not always 3**.
-Each team consists of **between 1 to 3 quizzers**.
-Each quiz contains a set of _queries_.
-A query contains a _prompt_ and ideal _reply_, both of which are derived from the material.
-Each quiz is governed by a _quiz magistrate (QM)_ who is ultimately responsible for the fair and timely conduct of the quiz.
+A quiz is a single match between a set of teams, _typically though not always 3_.
+Each team consists of _between 1 to 3 quizzers_.
+Each quiz contains a set of queries.
+A query contains a prompt and ideal reply, both of which are derived from the material.
+Each quiz is governed by a quiz magistrate (QM) who is ultimately responsible for issuing rulings and the fair and timely conduct of the quiz.
 The QM may choose to delegate a portion of their responsibilities to other officials.

-Quizzers sit in a row of chairs facing the audience and officials’ table.
+_Quizzers sit in a row of chairs facing the audience and officials’ table.
 An officials’ table occupies space between the quizzers and the audience.
-The officials sit at the officials table facing the quizzers.
+The officials sit at the officials table facing the quizzers._

-Teams may but are not required to designate a coach for each quiz.
-Designated coaches sit in the front row of the audience.
+_Each team may but is not required to designate 1 coach for each quiz.
+Designated coaches are given priority seating in front row of the audience._

 ### 2.1.
 Query Process